min2ha/ukwa-site/content/target/70717/index.en.md

   "subject": "Brexit"
 }

-# Department of Health and Social Care: DHSC publishes Brexit guidance for pharmaceutical industry and suppliers of medical devices

 The Health and Social Care Secretary wrote 2 letters to industry about contingency plans in the unlikely event of a no-deal Brexit.